DenisGas/jut.su_next-series/README.md

 1. "Extension: Enabled/Disabled" - Enabled/Disabled extension
 2. "Next series before credits" - auto-transition to the next series on credits, before the video ends.
 3. "Next episode after credits" - auto-transition to the next series after the video end.
-4. "Skip anime intro" - skip anime intro.
+4. "Skip intro" - skip anime intro.
 5. "Video from the beginning" - starts the series from the beginning
-6. "One click to fullScreen" - create overlay which, when clicked, opens the video in full screen.
+6. "Сlick to FullScreen" - create overlay which, when clicked, opens the video in FullScreen.

 ## Added localization